 Often, the reluctance to make the most of an unlimited vacation policy is rooted in a lack of clarity around the policy itself.
 Employees have no idea what constitutes a “reasonable” amount of time off, and so they err on the side of caution for fear of being perceived as taking advantage or slacking off.
 It can be especially difficult for employees to manage their own vacation allowance if leaders within the company don’t serve as role models for the policy.
 Even with unlimited vacation days available, most employees will feel hesitant to use them if they don’t see their managers doing the same.

 This relates back to the bigger topic of company culture.
 In workplaces where trust and psychological safety are lacking, an unlimited vacation policy is likely to be a source of apprehension and confusion for employees.

 The result?
 Fewer vacation days, with a knock-on effect on employee engagement, productivity, and job satisfaction.

 Looking at the pros and cons, it’s fair to say that it can be both a blessing and a curse.
-Whether or not it works as intended will ultimately depend on your existing company culture.
+Whether or not it works as intended will depend on your existing workplace culture.

 But, if it’s put in place without clear guidelines and open communication — and if your workplace is already struggling with issues around transparency, trust, and a healthy work-life balance — an unlimited vacation policy has the potential to backfire.

-So, when asking yourself if it’s really a good corporate benefit, ask yourself this: Is your company culture set up to empower your employees to make the most of unlimited time off?
+So, when deciding if it’s really a good corporate benefit, ask yourself: Is your workplace culture set up to empower your employees to make the most of unlimited time off?
 If the answer is “not yet”, you might want to hold off until you’re sure that it’ll be a benefit rather than a blocker.